shmack01/GCDSExampleWebApp/README.md

 ```

 <br/>

--Look for the port 44300 and copy the cert hash and appid <br/>
+- Look for the port 44300 and copy the cert hash and appid <br/>
--Replace the following with the values:
+- Replace the following with the values:

 ```
 IP:port                      : 0.0.0.0:44300